My overview of the whole process to teach 3D printing:

 Here is what is included in the complete lesson plan document:

-Teaching 3D Printing – Outline of Included Lessons
+Teach 3D Printing – Outline of Included Lessons to get started

 Section 1: Getting Familiar (each lesson includes an in-depth video explanation)